LordOfChangeGames/SugarValidatorEnhanced/README.md

 ### Running in your browser

-You will be able to run this tool in the browser (Coming Soon), by simply drag and drop your game's html file to see any issues.
+You will be able to run this tool in the [browser](https://lordofchangegames.github.io/SugarValidatorEnhanced/), by simply drag-and-dropping your game's html file to see any issues.
 Depending on the filesize, the results can be near instant or take a while.

 ### Install as an NPM package